HearingTechnology/Verhulstetal2018Model/README.md

 verify with some simple code or the "pyversion" command whether python can be called from the Matlab command line (check the internet for examples)

-2. COMPILE THE tridiag.so file (i.e. the tridiagonal matrix solver part of the cochlear mechanics)
+2. COMPILE THE tridiag.so or tridiag.dll (in case you use Windows) file, i.e. the tridiagonal matrix solver part of the cochlear mechanics

     2.1 for mac:

-        open a terminal, go to the model folder (cd /...) and type gcc -shared -fpic -O3 -ffast-math -o tridiag.so cochlea_utils.c or run build.sh script
+        open a terminal, go to the model folder (cd /...) and type gcc -shared -fpic -O3 -ffast-math -o tridiag.so cochlea_utils.c OR run build.sh script

     2.2 for ubuntu:

-        open a terminal, go to the model folder and type gcc -shared -fpic -O3 -ffast-math -o tridiag.so cochlea_utils.c or run build.sh script
+        open a terminal, go to the model folder and type gcc -shared -fpic -O3 -ffast-math -o tridiag.so cochlea_utils.c OR run build.sh script

     2.3 for windows: